A new strategy for managing Australia's heritage

 A public consultation paper outlining some of the key issues for heritage in Australia is available on the department’s website to help communities, individuals and governments frame their responses.

-For further information on the Australian Heritage Strategy and details about how to make a submission go to www.environment.gov.au/heritage.
+For further information and details about how to make a submission visit the Australian Heritage Strategy page.

 The public consultation process closes on 15 June 2012.